Dreyfi/sample-crud-react-and-core-6-minimal/README.md

 # Fullstack E-care project

-This code is a system project Web with ASP.NET Core MVC and Entity Framework  ;)
+This code is a sample fullstack project CRUD for a Patients management system.

 ![](header.jpg)